 Take a daily probiotic or leaky gut powder supplement to replenish healthy bacteria in your digestive system and maintain a balanced microbiome.

 You can also consult a functional medicine doctor to help you identify and treat the root causes of your leaky gut.
-They can also help you find the best probiotic for gut health along with other supplements you might need to heal.
-Often, there are underlying problems that lead to leaky gut, but non-invasive remedies can have a significant effect.
+They can also help you find the best probiotic for gut health and other supplements you might need to heal.
+Often, underlying problems lead to leaky gut, but non-invasive remedies can have a significant effect.

-If you don’t address the root causes of your leaky gut, it’ll only get worse.
+It’ll only worsen if you don’t address the root causes of your leaky gut.
 A leaky gut can lead to several severe health disorders if left untreated.
-Repairing your gut takes time, so you need to be patient with the process.
+Repairing your gut takes time, so you must be patient with the process.
 It’s also important to be consistent with the incremental changes and lifestyle adjustments you pursue.
 With work, patience and time, your gut can heal.